 This peak is not in the book.
 Published October 2018

 This is Peak #3 of the triple traverse.
-Use This mountain separates White Canyon from Boss Canyon, so I call it White Boss Peak.
-No signs of previous ascent, though it’s probably been done before.
-Date of Climb: August 21, 2018
+This mountain separates White Canyon from Boss Canyon so I call it White Boss Peak.
+No signs of previous ascent though it’s probably been climbed before.
+USGS Mapleton

 Southwest Ridge, Class 3